I will be presenting at the 2025 INFORMS Annual Meeting. I kindly invite you to attend my talk! (Please see the start page for more infomation)

-Transit and routing services play a vital role in promoting sustainable and equitable living.
-Social mobility is a key indicator of quality of life, and these services enhance mobility security by expanding access and choice.
-Modern transit systems, often integrated with multimodal networks, help ensure first- and last-mile connectivity and support access to essential needs such as grocery shopping and healthcare.
-Routing services, in turn, bolster the supply of services that sustain daily life by enabling more efficient and sophisticated business and operational systems.
-Together, optimized transit and routing systems bolster individual well-being, enhance social welfare, and help prevent marginalization, creating a virtuous cycle of mutual benefit for society and its members.
+Transit and routing services are essential for fostering sustainable and equitable communities by enhancing social mobility, which is a key measure of quality of life.
+Modern transit, integrated with multimodal networks, improves first- and last-mile connectivity and access to vital services like groceries and healthcare.
+Routing services enable more efficient business operations, supporting the supply of services that sustain daily life.
+Together, optimized transit and routing systems promote individual well-being, advance social welfare, and help prevent marginalization, creating a positive cycle of benefits for society as a whole.

 I develop an integer programming model to represent operational requirements of various businesses that rely on resources from multiple sources delivered sequentially or at specific times (e.g., for restocking or for perishable goods).